kirkofypsi/7DWorkProblemModel/dimensions/strategy.md

 * *very little thought or concern for quality*

 ### PURELY MONEY-DRIVEN ORGANIZATION
-> Employees believe that their organization is solely concerned with making money and thus sacrificed other organizational objectives and goals.
-The pressure on the organization is to make sales or profit above everything else.
-It usually happens due to shareholders' or investors' interests being put before that of employees or customers.
+> Employees believe organization is solely concerned with making money at the expense of other objectives and goals.
+There is pressure to turn a profit regardless, usually because shareholders’ or investors’ interests are put before those of employees or customers.

 __Exemplary statements reported by employees:__